wkorando/presentations/java-to-the-future/leyden.md

 vv
 ## Project Leyden

-Improve the start-up, time to peak performance, and reduce footprint, for the JVM by time shifting work (i.e. pre-compute information with training runs).
+Improve the start-up, time to peak performance, and reduce footprint, for the JVM by time shifting work (i.e. pre-compute information with training runs during build time).

 vv

-## CDS
+## CDS -> AOT Cache

-Now "Cache Data Storage" (previously Class Data Sharing), the central feature Leyden is built around.
+Leyden built upon CDS (Class Data-Sharing/Cache Data Storage).
 Will allow storing of computed data from training runs.

 vv

-## Key CDS Enhancements
+## Key Enhancements

 * Unified Cache Data Storage: Allows the storing of profiling data, heap objects, and other "leyden" data.
 * Loaded Classes: Allows the storing of classes in a "loaded" state.